GBerrow/MS2/README.md

 - Social sharing features

 ---

 ## Technologies Used

+This sophisticated chess implementation combines cutting-edge web technologies and professional development tools to create a high-performance, feature-rich gaming experience.
+Built with scalability and user experience in mind, the project harnesses the full power of modern web development standards and best practices.

 ### Core Technologies
+- **Stockfish Chess Engine**
+  - Version 16.1 Lite implementation
+  - Real-time position evaluation capabilities
 - **HTML5**
   - Semantic markup
   - Canvas for game rendering